 The radioactive fallout is at its most dangerous during the 72 hours after the nuclear bomb explosion.
 Stay sheltered for at least 72 hours, preferably longer.
 Do not go out looking for other people during this time, as you will expose yourself to radiation from the fallout

 If you have prior warning of a nuclear explosion, you may have time to leave the area by car.
 However, you should only consider this if you know you have plenty of time to drive to a safe place to shelter before the nuclear explosion.
 Bear in mind that many people will be trying to do the same thing, so the roads could be blocked.

 A car provides no protection from the radiation at all.
 You will receive a lethal dose of radiation from fallout if you are in a car when it arrives.
 You do not want to be stuck in your car away from shelter when the nuclear bomb explodes.
 The EMP effect of the nuclear bomb might also disable the car.

 The only way to survive a nuclear bomb is to get to a shelter as soon as possible.
 Do not plan to use a shelter that you have to travel to by car in case your car isn’t working.
 Instead, find suitable places to shelter near where you live and work.

 Prepping For A Nuclear Bomb

 As with all disaster scenarios, prepping for a nuclear bomb should start with a plan.

 A good bug out bag should include enough to be able to survive for 72 hours, apart from clean water.
 Most bug out bags rely on water purification methods rather than carrying large amounts of water.
-In the case of a nuclear bomb explosion, you should only be travelling a very short distance to the best nearby shelter, so carrying clean water is less of a problem than if you had to travel further.
-Store a large container of water next to your bug out bag so that you can grab it and take it to your shelter in the event of a nuclear bomb.
+When sheltering after a nuclear explosion you may not have access to a water source.
+You should, however, only be travelling a very short distance to the best nearby shelter.
+Carrying clean water is less of a problem than if you had to travel further.
+Keep large bottles of water with your bug out bag so that you can grab and go to your shelter.